Virtual Terrain Locations - Asia

 - another commercial source for DEM and vector data:

-North Korea Geospatial Data from East View Cartographic
+North Korea Geospatial Data from East View Geospatial

 -